Overview of the Junk Email Filter

 Junk Email Filter differences when Cached Exchange Mode is turned on or off

-If you use an Exchange account, you have access to another layer of tools to combat junk email.
+If you use an Exchange account, you have access to another layer of capabilities and tools to combat junk email.